infokadze/infokadze/README.md

 c) My other apps' screenshots could be found here -> https://github.com/infokadze/Screenshots-for-ready-apps).

 All in all:

 - I develop using UIKit most of the times using MVC, MVC+C or MVP+C;

-- CocoaPods -> feel comfortable with such as: FSCalendar, SDWebImage, YPImagePicker, SQLite.swift, iCarousel, SwiftFortuneWheel, Lottie, RealmSwift, youtube_ios_player_helper, UnityAds, Google AdMob, etc.
+- CocoaPods -> I feel comfortable with such as: FSCalendar, SDWebImage, YPImagePicker, SQLite.swift, iCarousel, SwiftFortuneWheel, Lottie, RealmSwift, youtube_ios_player_helper, UnityAds, Google AdMob, etc;

-- API ->  I have used odds-api, news-api and TheSportsDB in my projects.
+- API ->  I have used odds-api, news-api and TheSportsDB in my projects;

 - Send me an email if you are just curious about my work at infokadze@gmail.com or a message me on Telegram @infokadze or connect with me via LinkedIn -> https://www.linkedin.com/in/igor-prokopenko-4b5a9a225/.

 P.S.: My CV could be found here -> https://github.com/infokadze/CV

-All the best wishes, have a great day!